FASHION IN THE 1980S

 The eighties were a time when many of the fashion trends that people love to hate were created.
 In complete contrast to the 70s, shirts became looser and trousers became tighter.
-Hair was heavily styled (teased and permed to the limits!) and make-up was bold, almost like face paint.
-Some call it "the time that fashion forgot", as most laws of fashion were broken & torn into
+Hair was heavily styled and voluminous (teased and permed to the limits!) and make-up was bold with clashing colours - almost like face paint.
+Some call it "the time that fashion forgot", as most laws of fashion were broken & torn to shreds.

 Music Videos were a major influence for 80s fashion, as well as American TV shows such as Dynasty and Dallas - shoulder pads spring to mind, as does the fabulous fine jewellery worn by Alexis and Krystle Carrington.
 And let's not forget the fitness fad which created a huge surge in sales of legwarmers, with teen girls even wearing them over their jeans.